-Making an educational decision is difficult when your child has no difficulties in the typical public school classroom.
-When your child has learning issues, the decision is weighty.
+Making an educational decision between homeschool vs public school is difficult when your child has no difficulties in the typical public school classroom.
+When your child has learning issues, the decision is almost overwhelming.

 Considerations: